space55/nrcc-site/content/faq.md

 ### What am I allowed to host on my server at NRCC?

 At NRCC, you can host anything you'd like on one of your servers - as long as it's legal and doesn't get us into trouble.
 If it would cause issues with our vendors or sponsors, don't do it!
+We do, however, reserve the right to terminate services to any member as necessary.

 ### Can I send spam from my server at NRCC?

 Please don't send spam from your server at NRCC.
-We do not want our addresses placed onto spam blacklists, as that could hurt a potential future member.
+We do not want our addresses placed onto spam blacklists, as that could hurt potential future members.

 ---